World Anthem

 World Anthem is the fifth studio album by Canadian rock band Mahogany Rush, led by Frank Marino.
 It was released in 1977 on Columbia Records.

 Covers of 3 of the songs on World Anthem, "In My Ways" (George Lynch), "The World Anthem" (James Byrd), and "Try For Freedom" (Ronnie Montrose), appear on the 2005 Secondhand Smoke - A Tribute to Frank Marino album.
-"World Anthem" is also covered by japanese band X Japan in their second album "Blue Blood".
+"World Anthem" is also covered by Japanese visual kei band X Japan in their second album "Blue Blood".